8 No-Bake Oatmeal Energy Balls

 • Use a spoon to scoop about a tablespoon of the cookie ball mixture into your hand.
 Roll into a ball.
 Repeat with remaining mixture.
 This should make about 12 oatmeal energy balls.

-• Store the balls covered in the fridge for up to a week, or in the freezer for much longer.
+• Store the balls covered in the fridge for up to a week, or in the freezer for up to 3 months.

 For the Banana Oatmeal Bites: